alexbjorling/saxs-polymer-analysis/README.md

 ### Documentation ###

+* To install, download the code and run "chainSimulation.py".
 * Run "chainSimulation.py -help" for command-line usage.
 * The underlying model is described in detail in the NXUS report for Statens Serum Institut (www.nxus.dk).